 Determine how far you can go.
 You can help people move within city limits which, if we’re talking about a city the size of London, means that you’ll still have plenty of work on your hands.
 You can also try to cover the whole country or even go international.

 Of course, the larger distances you will need to cover, the more your prices will go up… but so will your expenses.

 No matter what business you’re running, you will need to obtain a certificate that shows you are allowed to run said business.
 You will need to certify your vehicle as well.

 If you’re doing national moves only, this would be enough to start working right away.

-However, if you go international, you would also need a RIM (Registered International Mover) certification, or an OMNI (Overseas Movers Network International) certification, in case you’re planning on doing transoceanic removals.
+However, if you go international you might also look at gaining a Registered International Mover certification, or an OMNI (Overseas Movers Network International) certification, in case you’re planning on doing transoceanic removals.